adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Pairs competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and 15 minutes to either complete or finish as much of the puzzle as possible.

-I am hopeful that Michael and I will make the finals.
-Fingers crossed! 🤞 You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/final).
+Michael and I made the finals.
+You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/final).

 The final competition will happen at 11:00am ET on Sunday, March 29, 2026 and will be live streamed below.